DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture4.md

 - FC - foreign currency
 - when you buy a futures contract, you have to open a margin account (collateral).
 They will tell you what the minimal amount in the margin
 - In the case of a forward contract is unregulated - counterparty risk.
   - with future contracts, counterparty risk is 0.
-Dealing with the clearing house.
+Dealing with the clearinghouse.
 Changes are reflected on a daily basis
 - Forward contract: Deposit might be required if you have no standing relationship with the bank
 - Almost never take delivery of the future contract - just to hedge against moving price